-- 2. These courses are used to determine major GPA, see Graduation Requirements.
+- General Education Core Requirements, see below on the last page.
+Follow requirements with the following stipulations: lab science BIOL 1153/1151 is required and select one additional lecture/lab. - 2.
+These courses are used to determine major courses in residency, see Graduation Requirements section of this catalog.
 Must earn a C or better in all SOWK courses applied toward the degree. - 3.
 Elective requirement, 17 hours.
 Consult with advisor. - 4.
 Statistics requirement.
-Select one course from STAT 2503 or PSYC 2513. - Required for admission to the BSW program.
+Select one course from STAT 2503 or PSYC 2513. - 5.
+Required for admission to the BSW program.
 To be eligible for admission, student must have the following: - a.
-Completed a minimum of 35 general education hours towards degree completion. - Completed SOWK 2103 and SOWK 3043. - Completed the English composition requirement, SPCH 1203, SOCI 2753, and PSYC 1163 with a grade of C or better. - d.
-Minimum 2.00 cumulative GPA for all college course work (including transfer work and excluding developmental courses) used towards degree compliance and be in good academic standing. - 6.
-Prior to graduation students must demonstrate competency in financial literacy by satisfactory completion of FIN 1521 Personal Finance Applications (or an approved substitution) with a grade of C or better, or by a score of 70% or more on a challenge exam for FIN 1521.
+Completed a minimum of 35 general education hours towards degree completion. - b.
+Completed SOWK 2103 and SOWK 3043. - c.
+Completed the English composition requirement, SPCH 1203, SOCI 2753, and PSYC 1163 with a grade of C or better. - Minimum 2.00 cumulative GPA for all college course work (including transfer work and excluding developmental courses) used towards degree compliance and be in good academic standing. - Prior to graduation students must demonstrate competency in financial literacy by satisfactory completion of FIN 1521 Personal Finance Applications (or an approved substitution) with a grade of C or better, or by a score of 70% or more on a challenge exam for FIN 1521.